rajeshmoka22/todoapp/README.md

 # todoapp
-This is a basic todo application with react and redux.
+This is a basic todo application with react.